-- At least one person per room has an in-date food hygiene certificate. - The person responsible for food preparation and serving carries out daily opening and closing checks on the kitchen to ensure standards are met consistently. - We use reliable suppliers for the food we purchase. - Food is stored at correct temperatures and rotated with the oldest date first.
-The food is checked to ensure it is in date and not subject to contamination by pests, rodents or mould. - Packed lunches for Club are stored in a fridge.
+- At least one person has an in-date food hygiene certificate. - The person responsible for food preparation and serving carries out daily opening and closing checks on the kitchen to ensure standards are met consistently. - We use reliable suppliers for the food we purchase. - Food is stored at correct temperatures and is checked to ensure it is in date and not subject to contamination by pests, rodents or mould. - Packed lunches are stored in a fridge. - Food preparation areas are cleaned before use as well as after use. - There are separate facilities for hand washing and for washing up. - All surfaces are clean and non-porous. - All utensils, crockery etc are clean and stored appropriately. - Waste food is disposed of daily. - Cleaning materials and other dangerous materials are stored in the cupboard under the kitchen sink (which has childproof catches fitted) or out of children's reach.

-- Food preparation areas are cleaned and sanitised throughout the day when in use - There are separate facilities for hand washing and for washing up. - All surfaces are clean and non-porous. - All utensils, crockery etc are clean and stored appropriately. - Waste food is disposed of daily. - Cleaning materials and other dangerous materials are stored in the cupboard under the kitchen sink (which has childproof catches fitted) or out of children's reach. - Children do not have unsupervised access to the kitchen.
-There is a hatch which leads into the kitchen from the classroom which is shut and locked except when there is a member of staff in the kitchen. - When children take part in cooking activities, they: - Are supervised at all times; - o Understand the importance of hand washing and simple hygiene rules; - \circ $\;$ Are kept away from hot surfaces and hot water; and - \circ $\,$ Do not have access to electrical equipment such as blenders etc. - Adults do not carry hot drinks through the play areas except when the children are seated and do not place hot drinks within reach of children. - Snack and meal times are appropriately supervised.
-Children have the choice to walk up to the hatch in classroom to choose what they would like at snack time. - Drinks are encouraged throughout the year.
-The children have their own water bottles these which are washed and filled with fresh water every morning and throughout the day. - We operate systems to ensure that children do not have access to food or drinks to which they are allergic.
-This is done by parents filling in the All about me form before their child has started and can be updated during the child's time at SDN.
+- Children do not have unsupervised access to the kitchen.
+There is a hatch which leads into the kitchen from the classroom.
+Which is shut and locked at all time except from mealtimes when food is served from the hatch. - When children take part in cooking activities, they: - · Are supervised at all times; - Understand the importance of hand washing and simple hygiene rules; - · Are kept away from hot surfaces and hot water; and - Do not have access to electrical equipment such as blenders etc. - Adults do not carry hot drinks through the play areas except when the children are seated and do not place hot drinks within reach of children. - Snack and meal times are appropriately supervised, children have the choice to walk up to the hatch to choose what they would like at snack time - Drinks are provided regularly and more frequently in the summer.
+In summer, water is also available outside whenever the children are outside. - We operate systems to ensure that children do not have access to food or drinks to which they are allergic.
+This is done by parents filling in form before their child has started.
 Each room has a list of children in their room with intolerance or allergies.
 There is also a list of this in the kitchen and what days the children come into Nursery.
 All ingredients are checked before preparing meals.